RoBOPPics/BB/_pages/app-man-coreController.md

 ![Controller Image](../assets/images/ControllerScreen_500.png){: width="300" .align-center }

+## Court Name

 The name you have given to the court that you are currently training on should be displayed at the top of the Controller page.

 If you have never used the BallBOPPer on this court before, then you will need to run the court Navigation routine by pressing the Navigate button.
 This gathers navigation data on the court, such as: the GPS location of the court, the depth of the margins around the court, which sides of the court have fences, and assures that the court is an ITF standard tennis court in good condition.
 This data is saved under the name you assign.
 The next time you are training on that court, you do not have to run calibration again - the BallBOPPer will use the data previously gathered.

+## System Settings

+The three Settings on this page allow you to turn the Location, Rover and Reloader services On and Off.

+You may wish to not use the Rover and Reloader for various reasons, and you can therefore turn them off.

+If you are using the BallBOPPer in a location that is not a tennis court, such as your driveway or backyard, then the BallBOPPer will not be able to determine its location and will indicate an ERROR.

+The only way the BallBOPPer will operate when not on a tennis court is with the Location service turned Off.
+Also note that when you turn the Location service Off, it also turns Off the Rover and Reloader services.
+None of these three services will operate if you are not on a tennis court.

+With the Location Service turned Off, you will need to manually position and point the Robot in the correct direction.
+You may also need to adjust the Launch and Bounce points in your patterns according to the space that is available.

+## Control

 The eight buttons at the top of the Controller mirror the functions of the four physical buttons on the BallBOPPer robot.